luisw19/oci-series/oke-ingress/README.md

 Email Address []:me@httpbin.sample
 ```

-Once completed this should generate *tls.key* and *tls.crt*.
+Once completed this should generate *httpbin.sample.key* and *httpbin.sample.crt*.

-7) The secret must be created in the target namespace where an ingress service will be created.
+- The secret must be created in the target namespace where an ingress service will be created.
 If default, then the following steps are not required.
 If something other than default then ensure that the

 > note that in the below example we're creating a target namespace called *orders-ms*